louis030195/niwrad/README.md

 * [ ] implement optional carnivorous hosts
 * [ ] More UI as code
 * [ ] Use less singletons and potentially move away from this pattern
-* [ ] <https://github.com/actions/download-artifact> + <https://github.com/actions/upload-release-asset> with manual trigger, input tag + could auto stuff like reddit, discord ...
+* [x] <https://github.com/actions/download-artifact> + <https://github.com/actions/upload-release-asset> with manual trigger, input tag
 * [ ] Rename all ref to tree / vegetation to flora or plant
 * [ ] experience menu -> import json experience !!!!!!!!!!!!!!!!
 * [ ] Somehow improve the CI with some tag release stuff